Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 The theory of social comparison was originally formulated by psychologist Leon Festinger (1954), who observed that human beings frequently evaluate their abilities and achievements in relation to other individuals.
 In the field of behavioral economics, this principle helps explain why perceptions of wealth and financial security may depend more on social references than on objective indicators.

-Later studies conducted by behavioral economists reinforced this idea.
-Research from the National Bureau of Economic Research NBER (2014) indicates that individuals often evaluate their economic well-being in relative terms, considering their position within a specific social group.
+Later studies in economics reinforced this idea.
+Luttmer (2005) found that relative earnings can influence subjective well-being, showing that individuals often evaluate their economic position in relation to nearby comparison groups.
 This means that two people with similar incomes may have completely different perceptions of financial security depending on the social references they use.

 In everyday life, this mechanism appears in quite familiar ways.
 The perception of financial progress may be influenced by factors such as the housing standards of colleagues, lifestyles displayed in social circles, or consumption references present in the professional environment.